sspaeti/dotfiles/README.md

 Above you'll find all my dotfiles repository.
 Each file and directory is it's own software.

-Enjoy navigating my digital workspace, tailored for efficiency, learning, and a bit of fun!
+Enjoy navigating my digital workspace, tailored for efficiency, learning, and a bit of fun.

-Remember to replace the image paths with the actual URLs where your images are hosted, and adjust the links to point to the correct resources if they differ from the placeholders provided.